jamesfarrell97/GoRo/README.md

 #### Body

 Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 #### Footer

-The footer should contain any information about Breaking Changes and is also the place to reference git issues that this commit Closes.
+The footer should contain additional information about the commit, such as breaking changes, references to scrum tasks, and references to git issues and pull requests:

-A commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a game breaking change (correlating with MAJOR in semantic versioning).
+- A commit which introduces a game-breaking change, should include BREAKING CHANGE: in the footer, or should append a ! after the type/scope.\
+- A commit which updates the status of a scrum task, should include `[task name] [task progress]`, where `[task progress]` is any of `in progress, to test, done`.\
+- A commit which updates or closes a git issue or should include `issue #[number]`.\
+- A commit which merges a pull request should include `pull request #[number]`.\